michaelcourcy/enterprise-blueprints/dh2i/readme.md

 > kubectl delete DxEnterpriseSqlAg --all -n mssql
 > kubectl delete pvc --all -n mssql
 > ```
-> then click restore.
-The restore should take less time because you restore from local snapshot
+> then click restore on the local restore point.
+The restore should take less time because you
+> restore from local snapshot.

 # Use a Kasten blueprint to take full and log backup